cpplibv/libv/LIBV-TODO.md

-libv.ui.property: need support for structure and different names, libv.reflection might gets a hit because of this libv.ui.property: remove fallback from properties and place it into context_ui as a fallback style libv.ui.property: detect to property changes
+libv.ui.property: need support for structure and different names, libv.reflection might gets a hit because of this libv.ui.property: remove fallback from properties and place it into context_ui as a fallback style libv.ui.property: detect to property changes libv.ui.property: react to property changes libv.ui.property: property set / get via functions to eliminate mandated property storage in component

 --- STACK ------------------------------------------------------------------------------------------

+libv.ui.property: property set / get issue: void font(value) function does not set manual flag when used as manual override

-libv.ui.property: react to property changes libv.ui.property: property set / get via functions to eliminate mandated property storage in component
+libv.ui.property: the idea of typed properties meant to be polymorphic property types with static storage in component libv.ui.property: typed property registry

 properties / style